meteor/react-packages/packages/react-meteor-accounts/README.md

 The hook, `useUserId()`, returns a stateful value of the current user id.

-The HOC, `withUserId(Component)`, returns a wrapped version of `Component` that receives a prop of the current user id, `userId`.
+The HOC, `withUserId(Component)`, returns a wrapped version of `Component`, where `Component` receives a prop of the current user id, `userId`.

-For more details about the data source, consult the documentation of [`Meteor.userId()](https://docs.meteor.com/api/accounts.html#Meteor-userId).
+For more details about the data source, consult the documentation of [`Meteor.userId`](https://docs.meteor.com/api/accounts.html#Meteor-userId).

 Examples: